jackhenry/jackhenry.github.io/src/content/posts/cv.md

 <span class="flex-align-center"><span class="material-icons mr-4">calendar_today</span>Jul 2018 - Feb 2019</span>
 <span class="flex-align-center"><span class="material-icons mr-4">place</span>Assurant INC, Woodbury MN</span>

-- Developed SQL queries and scripts to retrieve user access information for databases, active directory, and internal applications.
+- Developed SQL queries and python scripts to retrieve user access information for database management systems, active directory domains, and other internal applications.
-- Automated data preprocessing procedures with python and powershell.
+- Automated internal procedures with python and powershell.
+For example, generation of team progress reports were completely automated using python.
 - Documented and escalated security or compliance issues related to user access.
+- Created and revised documentation for internal services and applications.
 - Introduced new internal naming standards and file organization standards.
 - Assisted with internal and external audit requests by acting as a liaison between auditors and system administrators.